AGA-Datathon-2023/Data-Noobs/README.md

 - Nabila Nishat Raisa

 # **Topic**
+Allocation of public invenstments within New York State with a focus on minority/women programs and small businesses.

 # **Abstract**

+In today's competitive market, equal distribution of public funds among industries, programs, and regions is vital to make well-informed decisions that promote economic growth and optimize resource allocation.
+A multiple OLS regression was performed to assess how public awards are influenced by regions, programs, and industries.
+We performed hypothesis testing to further examine the impact of public funding on minority/women programs and small businesses.

 # **Documentation**
 We used Excel to clen the data,select our variables, and create presentation quality tables for our quantitative and qualitative variables.
 We used R for our statistical analysis and visualizations.